A little bit about Malachi . . .

-At the age of four, Malachi auditioned and was accepted to Mark Murphy's School of Music in New Jersey.
-He is the youngest student to be accepted to this prestigious private music institution.
+At the age of four, Malachi auditioned and was accepted to Mark Murphy's Music in New Jersey.
+He is the youngest student accepted to this prestigious private music institution.
 Malachi began to flourish and develop his talent by following a strict, yet fun syllabus.
-His education is structured around Traditional Music Theory, Rhythmic Syncopation as well as Modern & Classic Drum styles with an emphasis on Jazz.
+His education consists of Traditional Music Theory, Rhythmic Syncopation as well as Modern & Classic Drum styles with an emphasis on Jazz.
 To support him further, Malachi also attends The Thurnauer School of music where he currently studies composition, Classical Piano and Big Band.

-At age 6, along with 5 time Grammy award winner Roy Wooten, Malachi performed for the "Sending Our Love to Haiti" benefit, and helped raised over $100,000 for a children's hospital and burn unit in Haiti.
-After the devastating tsunami in Japan, Malachi performed along side some premier talents including performers from The New York Philharmonic, and The Metropolitan Opera, at the "KIBO Japan" benefit in efforts to help raise funds for the tsunami survivors.
+At age six, along with five-time Grammy Award winner Roy Wooten, Malachi performed for the "Sending Our Love to Haiti" benefit.
+Helping to raise over $250,000 for a children's hospital and burn unit in Haiti.
+After the devastating Tsunami in Japan, Malachi performed alongside performers from The New York Philharmonic, and The Metropolitan Opera, at the "KIBO Japan" benefit to help raise funds for tsunami survivors.

 At the age of seven, CNBC invited Malachi to be the featured artists at the "Night of Hope" benefit.
 A celebration of the national roll-out of a child safety Program geared to educating children on how to avoid dangerous situations in order to reduce child abductions.